calmsu/arcs/docs/index.md

 You can also acquire details regarding specific features of ARCS through its different segments as mentioned in the table of contents.

-You can find brief explanations regarding the specific terms used throughout ARCS as follows:

 Resources
 ---------
 A resource can be any form of digital data related to a research that a